home Recent News Inductees Annual Dinner Awards History About Us Links

 The Evolution of the North Bay Sports Hall of Fame

 The North Bay Sports Hall of Fame was founded at a meeting at Memorial Gardens Thursday, October 20th, 1977, but the idea had been propounded by Nugget writer Britt Jessup for many years in his various columns.
-The other key triggers were a sports recognition dinner organized by a group that included Ron Luesby, Bill Beckett and Ron Duffy and the writing of a draft constitution by Pete Handley.
+The other key triggers were a sports recognition dinner organized by a group that included Ron Luesby, Bill Beckett and Ron Duffy and the writing of a draft constitution by Pete Handley

 The constitution was approved and an executive elected on that October evening and the NBSHF has been active ever since.

 C.M.
-(Mort) Fellman was named Chair at that first session with Handley being elected Secretary and John Chomick, Merv Stoughton, Bill Beckett, and John Toswell, Directors.
-Jessup, Buck Kyle Sr, Jim Kelly and Duffy agreed to act as Chairs of the various decade Nominating Committees while Dave Saad was named chair of Ways and Means.
+'Mort' Fellman was named Chair at that first session with Handley being elected Secretary and John Chomick, Merv Stoughton, Bill Beckett, and John Toswell, Directors.
+Jessup, Buck Kyle Sr, Jim Kelly and Duffy agreed to act as Chairs of the various decade Nominating Committees while Dave Saad was named Chair of Ways and Means.

-The North Bay Sports Hall of Fame became a Registered Charity through the Federal Government (Canada Customs and Revenue Agency) April 25th, 1979 (11905 9293 RR0001) and will be an Incorporated body in 2005.
+The North Bay Sports Hall of Fame became a Registered Charity through the Federal Government - Canada Customs and Revenue Agency - April 25th, 1979 (11905 9293 RR0001) and became an Incorporated body in 2005 (1644955).

 The first informal induction of members took place as part of a Sports Roast at Pinewood Park Motor Inn on February 2nd, 1980.
-Five living members were informally installed-Pete Palangio, Regis “Pep” Kelly, Jim Kelly, Ab Demarco Sr and Ken Wharram.
-Three deceased individuals were informally installed at a luncheon the same day, also at Pinewood- George Martyn, Gordon “Duke” Keats, and Lionel “Scoop” Lalande.
+Five living members were informally installed - Pete Palangio, Regis "Pep" Kelly, Jim Kelly, Ab Demarco Sr. and Ken Wharram.
+Three deceased individuals were informally installed at a luncheon the same day, also at Pinewood - George Martyn, Gordon "Duke" Keats, and Lionel "Scoop" Lalande.

+The Memorial Gardens Sports Arena has been the home of the NBSHF since day one with the support of then Arena's Manager Terry Talentino and the City of North Bay.
+A showcase was built in the 1980-81 school year by students in the building construction course at West Ferris Secondary School under the supervision of Stan Courtney.
+NBSHF inductee pictures and artifacts were displayed in the showcase in the front corridor of the Gardens until the Hall of Fame Room was constructed.
 In June, 1981, Talentino continued to show his support for the project by recommending a major facelift to the Gardens which entailed the construction of a small auditorium and second floor media room to replace a stage area at the north end of the building.
-City Council agreed with the plan in 1985 and a Provincial Infrastructure (Wintario) grant allowed the planned construction and other renovations and the NBSHF was allowed the use of the room on the first floor which became known as the Hall of Fame Room.
-Two showcases were included in the plan and when the Room was opened in 1987, the sports group soon filled them with various local sporting artifacts and pictures.
-The walls bear the pictures of inducted Hall members and with the passage of time, and the cooperation of Gardens officials, the NBSHF has expanded into other showcases in the Gardens corridors.
-Also on display are various North Bay sports trophies and plaques, including the major individual individual sports awards presented each year at the Hall of Fame Induction and Awards Dinner.
+City Council agreed with the plan in 1985 and a Provincial Infrastructure Wintario grant allowed the planned construction and other renovations and the NBSHF was permitted the use of the space on the first floor, which became known as the Hall of Fame Room.
+Two showcases were included in the plan and when the Room opened in 1987, the sports group soon filled them with local sporting artifacts and pictures.
+The walls bore the pictures of inducted Hall members and with the passage of time, and the cooperation of Gardens officials, the NBSHF expanded into other showcases in the Gardens corridors.

-In the year 2000 the City of North Bay celebrated its’ 75th birthday and the NBSHF originated, coordinated and organized a series of Best of 75 series of panels where the top ten female athletes, the top ten male athletes and the top twenty builders of sport as well as the top ten teams in the first 75 years were selected.
-A Best of 75 Dinner was held late that year, as part of the city’s celebration of three quarters of a century, with proceeds going to equipment for the new North Bay Hospital.
+In the year 2000 the City of North Bay celebrated its' 75th birthday and the NBSHF originated, coordinated and organized a series of Best of 75 panels where the top ten female athletes, the top ten male athletes and the top twenty builders of sport as well as the top ten teams of the first 75 years were selected.
+A Best of 75 Dinner was held late that year, as part of the city's celebration of three quarters of a century, with proceeds going to equipment for the new North Bay Hospital.

-As well as maintaining the aforementioned small museum of artifacts in the Hall of Fame Room and several other showcases within the Gardens, the NBSHF maintains and each year adds to a video sporting historical collection of interviews through the cooperation of Cogeco Cable.
-Local sports research is also carried out on a regular basis and this web page is another example of how the NBSHF attempts to inform and reach out to the sporting community.
+The NBSHF maintains a small museum of artifacts and showcases and adds to a collection of heritage sports interviews through the cooperation of Cogeco Cable.
+Local sports research is also carried out on a regular basis.
+The NBSHF has created several Powerpoint presentations for public display including the NBSHF Members, local Olympians and historic photos presentations.
+This web page is another example of how the NBSHF attempts to inform and reach out to the sporting community.

 If you wish to nominate someone for consideration for induction into the North Bay Sports Hall of Fame, download the nomination form, complete, and return it to the committee for review.